noties/Adapt/README_TODO.md

 modification of view building blocks meanwhile giving an immediate feedback with the help of the preview.
 It keeps the loop running without the breaks.

+the problem is actually that SwiftUI is a complexity-hiding abstraction.
+No a complexity-hiding abstraction, if it does not work, go to the native view layer directly.
+Almost disappearing framework?
+Can be used to create view, create and update or just update?... no, this is not true, we cannot update without being created, well, in theory, we could use an Element and pass it a view, but this is crazy

+Copying when needed a minor change, non extensible, no configurable, values are limited to be provided by xml, make a padding `@dimen/content_padding + @dimen/additional_padding` is impossible leads to generating more layers of indirection
+Comment a line in XML - error, cannot do it

 Moreover, with AdaptUI does not make commitment..
 It does not require a special compiler - all it is using is Kotlin code.
 All it operates on - native Android views.
 It does provide conveniences on top of native views, but does not restrict access.
 You still can access a view underneath, create own